 There are certain medications and health conditions that can interact negatively with ayahuasca, such as certain antidepressants, MAO inhibitors, and heart conditions.
 It is important to consult a medical professional before consuming ayahuasca.

-Please check out our health guidelines here: https://friendsofthevineretreats.com/medical-guidelines.php
+Please check out our health guidelines on "Medical Guidelines" section for more detailed information.

-We go with each person who wants to book with us, through a screening process.
+We go through a screening process with each person who wants to book with us.
 If we find the person is not in a good shape for taking Aya, we will recommend an alternative.
 We will not offer Ayahuasca to anyone who we think could be at risk.

-Ayahuasca can produce intense emotions and thoughts, ranging from feelings of joy, love, and peace, to fear, anxiety, and guilt.
+Ayahuasca tea along with breathwork can produce intense emotions and thoughts, ranging from feelings of joy, love, and peace, to fear, anxiety, and guilt.
 Many times repressed emotions and memories are coming up.
-That is the healing effect of "Mother Aya".
+That is the healing effect of the connection to the plant.

 The effects can be profound and life-changing, they are highly personalized.
 Going through these feelings and thoughts is often difficult, but that is where the healing comes from.